ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/600-nifi.png)

 Set the properties.
-In our nifi container the hadoop config files have these paths:
+We are in need of these hadoop config files **hdfs-site.xml** and **core-site.xml** which can be found in our nifi container at:

 /hadoop-conf/hdfs-site.xml
 /hadoop-conf/core-site.xml

+    docker exec -it --rm nifi /bin/bash && cd /hadoop-conf

-As we need them on client site ( where it is where stands hadoop) we have add a volume.
+As we need them on client side ( it's where it stands hadoop) add the path as a volume.

 You can check that on docker-compose.yml file.
 The bit related to this: